Tropical Fish

 From: Tom

-We know this fish as Arwana in Indonesia, it comes from Borneo rivers.
-We have silver and red colored Arwana.
-The red Arwana is almost extinct, we are not allowed to keep it in captivity.
+We know this fish as Arowana in Indonesia, it comes from Borneo rivers.
+We have silver and red colored Arowana.
+The red Arowana is almost extinct, we are not allowed to keep it in captivity.